Sc0tticus/monsters-rolodex/ReactNotes.md

 2. We get the users, and then gets each image of monsters from the Robohash API.
 This all we have built so far.

 Creating SearchField component: -<input type="search" placeholder="search monsters" />, search type attribute allows us use the placeholder attribute to have text be a placeholder.

+#Synchronous vs Asynchronous
+-Synchronous: happens almost immediatedly, it happens when JS knows how much time it will take, JS will wait for the event to finish before running the rest of the code.
+-Asynchronous: action or event, takes an indefinite amount time that JS does not know.
+JS runs the rest of the code after and when the async event finishes, it runs the finished event.
+-this.setState does not happen immediately.